rainorangelemon/complift-2d-and-clevr/README.md

 CompLift is a novel approach that improves compositional generation in diffusion models by using lift scores.
 The project focuses on two main tasks:

 1. **2D Point Generation**: Generating 2D points with specific spatial relationships.
-2. **CLEVR Object Generation**: Generating CLEVR-style images with objects having specific spatial relationships and attributes.
+2. **CLEVR Object Generation**: Generating CLEVR-style images with objects having specific spatial positions.

 ## Features